department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

    description: Find out if you can be buried in a national VA cemetery.
  - url: /burials-and-memorials/find-a-cemetery
    title: Find a Cemetery or Gravesite
-   description: Discover which illnesses or injuries qualify you for benefits.
+   description: Locate a cemetery or gravesite
 relatedlinks:
  - url: /burials-and-memorials/military-funerals
    title: What to expect at a military funeral